Eliga/meteor-issue-1606/README.md

 ---

-To get the bug, install the repository, lunch meteor and :
+To get the bug, install the repository, launch meteor and :

 "Connect, go to following link, come back and then after 5 to 10 seconds you will be disconnected..."